|

 The old priest we had brought from the village, who had buried Paco's birth mother beneath the midwife tree, was in attendance and blessed the ceremony, which made us all feel good.

 Father Pedro was a surprisingly learned man.
 He seemed to know everything about Mexico's past.
 His fifty years as a parish priest in a tiny mountain town had not dulled his lively intellect.
 Very well read, he was a man I would like to have introduced to Father Diego, the Jesuit historian who was my special friend.
-He liked his new life at a retirement home for priests in the capital.
-He came to visit us sometimes and on occasion spent a night or two with me in the enclosed truck where I bedded down.
-I had a spare cot and a sofa.

 I knew Mexico City well, having visited often and having thought at one time of living there.
 I took Paco and his mother to see the sights, something they normally didn't do.
 We created a sensation wherever we appeared, usually with Gypsy pulling Paco in his wheelchair and me guiding the dachshunds on a double lead.